carnesen-archive/bitcoin-config/readme.md

   rpcport: 33333 }
 */
 ```
-In TypeScript, the returned config object is intelligently typed, e.g. `regest` has type `boolean`.
+In TypeScript, the returned config object is intelligently typed, e.g. `regtest` has type `boolean`.

-Here's an example of writing the configuration file:
+Here's an example of writing a configuration file:
 ```ts
 const { writeConfigFile, toAbsolute } = require('@carnesen/bitcoin-config');